 - Professional Social Work in the United States

 Businesses are increasingly being held responsible for the negative effects of their operations on the environment, society, and ethics, while investors are using these non-financial aspects more frequently as part of their analytical process to spot important dangers and expansion prospects.

 Environmental, Social, and Governance (ESG) careers are sustainability career paths that help organizations tick all the boxes for their ESG requirements.
 ESG professionals help organizations identify, measure, and manage the ESG impacts of their operations and activities.

 They may work with a variety of stakeholders, including investors, customers, employees, and regulatory bodies, to ensure that an organization’s operations and practices align with its sustainability goals and values.

 ESG professionals work in a variety of settings, including corporate sustainability departments, consulting firms, government agencies, and non-profit organizations.
 They may also hold a variety of job titles, including sustainability manager, ESG analyst, sustainability consultant, and corporate responsibility officer.

-Here are some ESG courses that will give you an introduction to these sustainability career paths.
+Here are some ESG courses that will introduce you to these sustainability career paths:

 - Corporate ESG and Sustainability – 101 Level Masterclass